vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 ## Calendar reminders around the event

+## Reminder to probe and be more careful around food consumption starting nine days before the appointment

+While the full stoppage should only happen three days befoer the appointment (see later) it's important to raise my level of caution starting around nine days before the appointment.
+This elevated caution means paying particular attention to the consumption of hot, spicy, and acidic foods, and probing around to find any sensitive areas in my mouth.

 ### Cancellation consideration for three business days before the appointment

-There is a $50 charge for cancelling less than three business days prior to the appointment, so I should set a calendar reminder to consider whether to cancel while I can still do so for free.
+There is a $50 charge for cancelling less than three business days prior to the appointment, so I should set a calendar reminder to consider whether to cancel or reschedule while I can still do so for free.
 In particular, other related stuff such as vaccines, blood tests, or travel plans may come up.

+Some of the things to consider:

+* Do I have any kind of injuries in my mouth that I expect to not represent chronic problems but rather temporary injuries?
+  Rescheduling to a week later makes sense in such cases.

+* Am I feeling unwell, for instance, digestive issues, minor cold, sniffling, etc.?
+In such cases, if there is an expected trajectory of getting better, delaying by 1-2 weeks, based on the expected trajectory, would be desirable.

+* Look carefully in my calendar for the next few weeks and make sure there's nothing of concern in the two weeks ahead of the dental cleaning appointment.

 ### Shopping reminder for two days prior to the appointment